Ernő Kis-Király: Ultramarathon highlights

 The highlights of his ultramarathon career include his European Cup victory achieved in Hirtenberg, Austria in 1985, his victory earned with a distance of 150,838 km, in the 12-hour event in Szeged, Hungary in 1987, and his European Championship title in the 12-hour event in Moreuil, France in 1991.

 Wins in additional ultramarathon events and stage races include feats such as the 61 km run from Zagreb to Cazma, Yugoslavia (1984) or Austria Cross (749 km in 7 days) and the Race Across the Sahara Desert in 13 stages in Algeria in 1986.
 Also in 1986, Kis-Király was the runner-up behind Yiannis Kouros in the gruelling Spartathlon race from Athens to Sparta.

 Work in the mines

 Besides representing Hungary as a member of the Hungarian National Track and Field Team and the Association of Hungarian Ultra-runners, Kis-Király worked as locksmith in the mines of Komló between 1979 and 1983 (See Török, 1993).
 Due to his criticism of the regime he was deprived of his passport in the early 1980s.

 The editor of the German professional magazine Condition featured Kis-Király as one of the best prepared and most relaxed runners in the field.
 In his book on extreme sports, Didier Braun devotes three pages to Kis-Király (Braun 1989).

 Massage therapy and landscape design

 Besides running, Kis-Király is also an expert in sports massage therapy, gerontological nursing and landscape design.
-He is not only a mentor for up-and-coming ultra-runners, but is also an avid chess player.
+He is not only a mentor for up-and-coming ultra-runners, but is also a chess player.